liisareet/liisareet/README.md

 - 🦾 Currently working in Scoro as a project manager
-- 🌱 Learning Data Analytics in Turing College
+- 🌱 Learning and diving inot Data Analytics in Turing College
+- 🐍 Beginner enthusiast of Python
 - 🌮 Huge foodie and a gym rat 🏋🏼‍♀️
 - 💬 Ask me about anything!
 - 📫 How to reach me: <a href="https://discordapp.com/users/1021652465835315312">on Discord</a>